ThomasBrouwer/BNMTF_ARD/README.md

 If you wish to reproduce the results from the paper, you can do this as follows.
 - Clone the repository to your local machine.
-- Modify the paths in
+- Modify variable `folder_data` in **/data/drug_sensitivity/load_data.py** to point to the folder containing this repository.

-This project is structured as follows:
+- Similarly, modify `project_location` to point to this location in any scripts in **/experiments/** that you wish to run.

+An outline of the folder structure is given below.

 ### /code/
 Python code, for the models, cross-validation methods, and model selection.